codeck313/twitterCapture/README.md

 About **19** different type of **METADATA** is stored in the database making it the **user's choice** to keep or discard the data her/he doesn't need afterwards instead of ending up with less data from the zero point.
 The different METADATA other than tweets text are:
 * `id_str` : The unique identifier for this tweet.
-* `hastags` : Different hashtags used in a tweets of segregated into this field.
+* `hashtags` : Different Hashtags used in a tweet are segregated into this field.
 * `tweet_created` : As the name suggest it has the tweet's date and time stamp.
 * `user_name` : The user name of the person who tweeted the text.
 * `user_handle` : Her/His handle.